slbailey/Retrovue/docs/domain/ScheduleTemplateBlock.md

 1. Identifies the active template for a channel and date via BroadcastScheduleDay
 2. Retrieves all blocks for that template
 3. Determines which block applies to the current time period
-4. Applies the block's rule_json to select appropriate content from CatalogAsset
+4. Applies the block's rule_json to select appropriate content from Asset
 5. Generates BroadcastPlaylogEvent entries for the selected content

 Template blocks provide the "how to select content" logic that drives automated scheduling decisions.